26 things to do in Antwerp, Belgium

 3) Chocolate Nation

-Right in front of Antwerpen-Centraal Station is Chocolate Nation, a chocolate museum filled with belgian chocolate like Callebaut, Guylian, Leonidas, Neuhaus en Godiva.
+Right in front of Antwerpen-Centraal Station is Chocolate Nation, a chocolate museum filled with Belgian chocolate like Callebaut, Guylian, Leonidas, Neuhaus, and Godiva.

 Fun Fact: The harbor of Antwerp is one of the biggest import harbors of cacao beans in the world.